 - Coverage of belongings or valuables that are stolen or broken

-- Urgent and common diseases
+- Cover urgent and common diseases

-- 24/7 customer service (if there’s an emergency you don’t want to hear a voicemail that says that you will have to call them another day)
+- 24/7 customer service (if there’s an emergency, you don’t want to hear a voicemail that says that you will have to call them another day)

 - A good cancellation insurance

-- Coverage of costs if a trip needs to be canceled earlier than it should be
+- Coverage of costs if a trip needs to be canceled earlier

 - Legal fees and expenses